 When all was said and done, we had 6.25 liters of alcohol, of which the agents counted four liters as duty free.
 Thus, we owed duty on 2.25 liters of alcohol.
 The agent jotted that down on our orange card and sent us down to the cashier.

 It’s damn near impossible to find the actual, effective duty rate in U.S. government schedules.
-I’ve found the documents and parsed them carefully, spending several hours hunting for a simple, easy to understand number.
+I’ve found the documents and parsed them carefully, spending several hours hunting for a simple, easy to understand rate per liter.
 Technically, the duty rate is based on a “proof liter” which is 50 percent ABV.
 However, many spirits are closer to 40 percent ABV, so less duty is owed on them for the same quantity.

-As best I can decipher is (and remember, I’m not a lawyer), the general rule of thumb, is to assume $2.85 per liter of 40 proof alcohol.
+As best I can decipher is (and I’m not a lawyer), the general rule of thumb, is to assume $2.85 per liter of 40 proof alcohol.
 On a 750ml bottle, that’s approximately $2.13.
-Or in the case of our 2.25 liters of alcohol, we owed…wait for it…

 Also, it’s important to be aware that some states have stricter requirements on what you’re allowed to bring in.
 Flying into those states and getting flagged for inspection may just cost you even more, or they may disallow over a certain limit.
 For instance, Texas currently disallows over one gallon of distilled spirits.
 You may luck out, but be prepared if you’re not so lucky.

 A final disclaimer: I’ve been focused on the duty owed per liter, which is based on quantity of alcohol, regardless of purchase price.
 You’re also subject to the personal exemption value limits; typically, $800 per person, or $1,600 for a couple.
-If you by chance bring back a $22,000 bottle of exceedingly rare cognac, your duty will obviously be higher.
-But for reasonably priced bottles in the $50 to $100 range on average, it would be a challenge to bring back more than $1,600 worth of liquor in a couple of suitcases.
+If you happen to bring back a $22,000 bottle of exceedingly rare cognac, your duty will obviously be higher.
+But that shouldn’t be a problem for a baller like you.